 Metta and a Neutral Person

 After the third bell, we choose someone we can picture, but someone we don’t necessarily have any feelings for one way or another.
 Typical examples given could be your postman, or someone who serves you regularly in a shop, or a neighbour you don’t know too well.

 Meditate upon your sense of metta towards them the same way you did your friend.
 See what feelings of goodwill you find for them inside you.

-After the fourth bell, we aim to cultivate metta for the difficult person.
+After the fourth bell, we aim to cultivate metta for someone we find a bit difficult.
 This should be someone that rubs us up the wrong way, perhaps challenges us, but to keep things simple should not be one’s mortal enemy.
 The more difficult the difficult person is, the more likely we are to poison the well with discursive thoughts about revenge, mentally rehearsed conversations, or even a sense that we’ll never feel good things for this person.

 When things get tough I find imagining the person as a child helps.
 Or imagining them playing with their kids or their dog in a park.
 I bring to mind the fact that they’re a person just like me, with their own stresses and issues.
 They love, and are loved by, other people, who will experience them very differently to the way I do.

 Metta and everyone

 After the fifth bell, we endeavour to ‘equalise’ the metta.
 Mentally review your experiences of metta throughout the last four stages, and bring yourself and the three other individuals to mind.
 Bring your ‘best metta’ to all of them.

 Gradually extend your metta outward, beyond the four individuals so far.
 Consider those sitting with you in the room, those walking past outside, anyone elsewhere in the building, in the street, the city, your district…